jamesmarriott/jamesmarriott/README.md

-# Profile

 I'm a web developer.
-I'm currently focusing on data manipulation and visualisation using technologies like React and D3.
+Most recently I've been focusing on data manipulation and visualisation using React and D3.

-## React & D3 - Data Visualisation
+## React & D3 - Data Visualisation Course
+React Data Visualization Course | Using real time data from a cryptocurrency API
 - [YouTube](https://youtu.be/q42JGZG_-Yc)

 ### Pie Chart Component